 Download Rakuten and start earning today.

-Wikibuy pays you two ways: through cash back and through discounts on purchases.
-Search Wikibuy for deals, click on them, and earn credit you can use to buy gift cards to popular retailers.
+Capital One Shopping pays you two ways: loyalty credits and discounts on purchases.
+Search for deals, click on them, and earn credit you can use to buy gift cards to popular retailers.

-Wikibuy searches thousands of online merchants to make sure you get the best deals on purchases.
+Capital One Shopping searches thousands of online merchants to make sure you get incredible deals on purchases.
 Download the browser extension for automatic purchases or use the mobile app in-store to scan barcodes to locate better deals.
+(Disclosure: Capital One Shopping compensates us when you get the browser extension using the links provided.)

 6) Fetch Rewards